Stanford-EAO/BRIDGES_for_CA/docs/runningbridges.md

 # Running BRIDGES

 The goal of this section is to provide **instructions on running BRIDGES**.
 BRIDGES can be run on your **local machine** or on a **high-performance computing cluster**.
-For running the full optimization model at a high temporal resolution (> 2 investment periods, > 2 representative days) we strongly recommend using a computing cluster.
+For running the full optimization model at a high temporal resolution (e.g., > 3 investment periods, > 3 representative days) we strongly recommend using a computing cluster.
 Moreover, we distinguish between running the **data preprocessing pipeline**, i.e., the Snakemake workflow that generates the input data for the optimization model, and running the **julia optimization model** (see section "Project structure").

 ## Running BRIDGES on your computer